NCTU-Math-Software/final_project-0712216/README.md

 # mine sweeper

-download 'minesweeper.m'
+Download 'minesweeper.m'
-type'minesweeper' in command window to start the game.
+Type'minesweeper' in command window to start the game.
+## game play
 left and right click to control

 left click to open the hidden block